 This type of SEO is everything covered in Points 5 to 13 of this article.

 Here’s a brief definition of white hat SEO:

-Negative SEO is where you take the dark arts of black hat SEO and apply them not to your own website but to the website of a competitor.
+Negative SEO is where someone takes the dark arts of black hat SEO and applies them not to their own website but to the website of a competitor.